-In the first event of the day the Holy Father prayed with representatives of religious congregations, including those who have a charism for education and the history of education, in the University College Chapel.
+In the first event of the day the Holy Father prayed with representatives of religious congregations, including those who have a charism for education and the history of education, in the University Chapel.

 He then went on to meet 3,500 school children and students to celebrate Catholic education at ‘The Big Assembly’ event.
 Finally, he met with religious leaders of various denominations and faiths in the Waldegrave Drawing Room to discuss religion and belief in our society.

 St Mary’s was specially selected by the Vatican for its first-rate facilities and location, and for the outstanding contribution the University College has made to Catholic education during its 160 year history.

 Coverage of the events at St Mary's was broadcast to millions of people around the world and featured extensively in the local, national and international press.

 The following facilities on St Mary's Strawberry Hill campus were used for the 2010 Papal Visit:

 The Holy Father began his visit to St Mary’s with prayer in the University Chapel, which was designed by Sir Albert Richardson (1880-1964), one of the last and most renowned architects to work in a traditional style.

 Mass is held in the Chapel each day and all are welcome.
 Please see the Chaplaincy section for more information about masses and liturgies.